Andongjip Knife-cut Noodle in Seoul- Run by the Chef from Netflix’s Black and White Chef

 Since this place has become famous even internationally, we decided to try a few more dishes:)

-We ordered Bibimbap and Suyuk (Korean boiled pork) as well.
+We ordered Bibimbap and Suyuk (Korean boiled pork slices) as well.

 Suyuk is a dish you’ll find at most Korean noodle restaurants!